What is the first step toward Habitat home ownership?

 If I’m denied, can I reapply?

-Absolutely.
-The Family Selection Committee does their best to refer you to the tools and resources available to help you improve your situation.
+Yes.
+The Family Selection Committee does its best to refer you to the tools and resources available to help you improve your situation.

 Some of our homeowner families were denied the first time they applied due to outstanding collections and debts, income below our limits, recent bankruptcies, or other issues.
 They successfully improved their eligibility, reapplied, and were accepted into the program.